 Ottoman Empire: Fourteenth to Twentieth Centuries

 In this travel and study subject, students assess the cultural, social, architectural and political history of the Ottoman Empire to the era of the First World War and the inauguration of the Turkish Republic.
 On location at historic sites in Turkey in Bursa, Edirne and Istanbul, the three Ottoman capitals, and on the Gallipoli peninsula and at Sakarya, students examine key periods of Ottoman history.
-This second- and third-year Mediterranean Studies summer-semester subject is offered by La Trobe University and run in conjunction with Australians Studying Abroad.
-See the Ottoman Empire course brochure [PDF 612KB] for an itinerary and application forms.
+This second- and third-year Mediterranean Studies summer semester subject is offered by La Trobe University and run in conjunction with Australians Studying Abroad.
 For fees, scholarships and studying overseas guides, see the study abroad website.

 Studying overseas as a La Trobe student